Nicolas-KBinks/HTRBot/README.md

   - [x] create and implement basic logs system
   - [x] move logs manager to a separate thread
   - [x] move session manager to a separate thread
-  - [ ] move network manager to a separate thread
+  - [x] move network manager to a separate thread
   - [ ] create first iteration of database using LiteSQL
   - [ ] create first iteration of encryption
   - [ ] add basic interface to allow user to enter his account credentials
-    - [ ] implement functionnality to encrypted user datas
+    - [ ] implement functionnality to encrypt user datas
     - [ ] implement communications with database module to store user datas